Raptus/raptus.torii/README.txt

 =====================

 raptus.torii.plone
-    This additional package make the interface to plone.
-It provides some scripts, a global variable 'plone' and set the siteManager(access to persistence zope.components ) at the startup
+    This additional package offers the interface to plone.
+It provides some scripts, a global variable 'plone' and sets the siteManager(access to persistence zope.components ) at the startup

 raptus.torii.ipython
     A implementation of ipython.
 Code-completion, readline and colored python prompt.